Landscapes and cultural heritage

-Remarkable landscapes are often found on small islands, they are shaped by human activity and reflect the tenuous link between nature and culture, and make local know-how and practices tangible.
-Often, these landscapes are strong identity markers for island communities.
+Small islands often have remarkable landscapes, shaped by human activity, which reflect the tenuous link between nature and culture, and make local knowledge and practices tangible. often, these landscapes are strong identity landmarks for island communities.

 Insular landscapes are important symbols and the visible expression of an often very rich cultural heritage – material and immaterial – reflecting practices, beliefs and customs that should be preserved.

 - Ensure proper integration of new buildings with landscapes including extensions of existing buildings, by using local materials, and regulatory measures to avoid disrupting visual continuity.